burcinbuket/essay_scoring_hiof/README.md

 # Essay Scoring with Siamese Networks

-This project explores automated essay scoring using Siamese Neural Networks, with and without attention mechanisms.
+This project explores automated essay scoring using Siamese Neural Networks.
 It is developed as part of a machine learning experiment to compare textual similarity and performance in scoring student essays.

 ## 📁 Folder Structure